ricemery/FileChooserFx/README.md

 ## Limitations
 * The FileChooser does not support multifile select.
 * There are file previews implemented for jpg, png and text files.
 Other file previews can be plugged in.
-* Refresh of file system changes is not yet implemented.
 * Unix mountpoints do not show in "Places" list.
 * Localization hooks are provided, but only English text is provided.